 Beware of online recipes.
 While some have appropriate dilutions, others use way more essential oil than is advisable.
 I personally have seen many with dilution rates of 20%, 30% 40% or more.
 As said above, the appropriate dilution of essential oils is absolutely crucial, both to ensure use is effective and that it is safe.
 (For more information on diluting essential oil read my blog post here.)

 If you find a recipe that you want to try but think the concentration may be too much, simply reduce the relevant amounts of essential oil, keeping the proportions the same, until they fall within the guidelines stated above.
 (You should still check the appropriate cautions for the essential oils in question in case this requires you to reduce the amount even further.)

-- You can use your roller ball bottle to apply your blend to different parts of the body depending on the usage.
+You can use your roller ball bottle to apply your blend to different parts of the body depending on the usage.
 For example, as a perfume, best apply to pulse points.
-For headaches try the temples or back of the neck.
-For aches & pains apply to the affected part.
-For colds or congestion, apply to the neck and chest.
+Headaches try the temples or back of the neck.
+Aches & pains apply to the affected part.
+Colds or congestion, apply to the neck and chest.